Scalar two-point functions at the late-time boundary of de Sitter: Two-point functions via the late-time boundary operators

 \subsection{Review of late-time operators}

 In \cite{Sengor:2019mbz} where we identified operators at the late-time boundary of de Sitter for scalar fields of various mass, it was sufficient to consider $H=1$ for our purposes.
 We will continue to follow this convention here and fix the normalization of the operators such that their norm is one.
-The crucial property to take into consideration is that the properly defined inner product for light scalars involves shadow transformation.
-Shadow transformation is a similarity transformation that changes the scaling dimension of an operator while leaving its trace invariant.
+While in \cite{Sengor:2019mbz} we focused on principal and complementary series among the unitary irreducible representations, here we will also address discrete series operators.
+The crucial property to take into consideration is that the properly defined inner product for light scalars involves shadow transformation.\footnote{In our discussion we are considering representations built from finite group elements.
+On a complementary route, one can also work with the algebra in constructing the representations. \cite{10.2307/2415039} is a pedagogical example to the later method.
+In both cases one will be faced with the difference in the normalization between states of principal, complementary and discrete series representations.
+Another reference that explicitly discusses the nontrivial inner product for the complementary and discrete series case is \cite{2007}.} Shadow transformation is a similarity transformation that changes the scaling dimension of an operator.
 For an operator $\alpha(\vec{x})$ with scaling dimension $\Delta=\frac{d}{2}-\nu$, we will denote its shadow by a tilde $\tilde{\alpha}$ which in position space will have the scaling dimension $\tilde{\Delta}=\frac{d}{2}+\nu$.
-As the shadow transformation leaves the trace invariant, the operators $\alpha$ and $\tilde{\alpha}$ are equivalent to each other.
+For complementary series, the shadow transformation leaves the trace invariant, and the operators $\alpha$ and $\tilde{\alpha}$ are equivalent to each other.
+The situation is more involved in the case of discrete series \cite{Dobrev:1977qv}, which we will not discuss in detail here.
 For further details and the range of definition for the operator that realizes this transformation, we refer the readers to \cite{Sengor:2019mbz} and references there in.
 Here we will only state the necessary results whenever the shadow operators are involved.
 Thus we will work out the normalization individually for light and heavy scalars.